ehsanpax/trading-django-backend/price_api_documentation.md

 ## Available Indicators

-Below is a list of all available indicators and their parameters.
+The list of available indicators is discovered dynamically at runtime.
+The following is a non-exhaustive list of common indicators and their parameters.

 ### Average True Range (`ATR`)